Hadassah Women's Zionist Organization of America

 Hadassah, The Women's Zionist Organization of America is an American Jewish volunteer women's organization.
 Founded in 1912 by Henrietta Szold, it is one of the largest international Jewish organizations, with nearly 300,000 members in the United States.
 Hadassah fundraises for community programs and health initiatives in Israel, including the Hadassah Medical Organization, two leading research hospitals in Jerusalem.
 In the US, the organization advocates on behalf of women's rights, religious autonomy and US–Israel diplomacy.
 In Israel, Hadassah supports health education and research, women's initiatives, schools and programs for underprivileged youth.
+It is also a partner of the Israel Coalition for Trauma.

 History

 Origins

 At a meeting at Temple Emanu-El in New York City on February 24, 1912, Henrietta Szold together with other Zionist women, proposed to the Daughters of Zion study circle that they expand their purpose and embrace proactive work to help meet the health needs of Palestine's people.
 The goal was to promote the Zionist ideal through education, public health initiatives, and the training of nurses in what was then the Palestine region of the Ottoman Empire.
 Because the meeting was held around the time of Purim, the women called themselves "The Hadassah chapter of the Daughters of Zion," adopting the Hebrew name of Queen Esther.
 Henrietta Szold became the first president.
 Within a year, Hadassah had five growing chapters in New York, Baltimore, Cleveland, Chicago and Boston.
 Its charter articulates twin goals: to begin public-health initiatives and nurses training in Palestine, and to foster Zionist ideals through education in America.